defold/doc/docs/en/manuals/facebook.md

 end
 ```

-Available predefined events and parameters can be seen in the [Facebook reference documentation](/ref/facebook).
+Available predefined events and parameters can be seen in the [Facebook extension API reference](https://defold.github.io/extension-facebook/).
 These should correlate to the [Standard Events](https://developers.facebook.com/docs/analytics/send_data/events#standard) and [Parameters](https://developers.facebook.com/docs/analytics/send_data/events#parameter) from the Facebook developer documentation.

 The Facebook SDK used by Defold will also automatically generate several events, such as app install and app launch.
 Refer to the [Auto-logged events](https://developers.facebook.com/docs/analytics/send_data/events#autologged) in the Facebook developer documentation.